FooBarShebang/introspection_lib/Documentation/References/UD003_logging.md

 The filters attached to a logger and its handlers store the reference to this logger via **weakref.proxy** object in order to facilitate the garbage collection concerning the circlar referencing.

 The default formater applied to the both console and file handlers is stored in the class private attribute *_DefaultFormatter*, and the default format of the messages is `{asctime} {levelname}@{name} FROM {funcName} IN {filename} (LINE {lineno})\n{message}`, where the date-time format is `%Y-%m-%d %H:%M:%S`.

+The standard library **logging.StreamHandler** class has a method *setStream*() only from the Python version 3.7.
+For compatibility with the older versions of Python (e.g. 3.6), the method *DualLogger.setConsoleStream*() actually replaces the exisiting console handler of the root logger of the hierarchy with a new instance of **StreamHandler** instantiated with the passed stream object as its argument.

 ## API Reference